-Repair or replacement of any warranted parts will be performed at an authorized Yanmar dealer or distributor.
+Yanmar recommends that repair or replacement of any warranted parts be performed at an authorized Yanmar dealer or distributor.
 This limited emission control system warranty covers engine components that are a part of the emission control system of the engine as delivered by Yanmar to the original retail purchaser.
 Such components may include the following:

-- · Fuel Injection System
+- Fuel Injection System

+- Intake Manifold

+- Exhaust Manifold

 - Turbocharger System

 - · After cooler

 - Electronic Engine Control Units and its associated Sensor and Actuators